FluffTech-Squad/Katua/readme.md

 With the API enabled, troll detection is working.

-Setup logging with the `/set-logs` command before trying this out.
+> Setup the log channel before trying this out, otherwise it won't do anything.
+Do `/config logs log-channel <#channel>`

 - When a user joins, bot will send a message in your logs about this user, including if it seems to be safe/neutral or unsafe, if it detects the user as unsafe, the bot will write a report describing why this "special" user's profile is considered as unsafe.
 It will not ban or kick automatically.